AgentD/hausboot/README.md

 the 1980s again.
 The CPU pretends to be a 16 bit mode 8086 that can address up to 1M of memory using segmentation.

-After reset, the 8086 starts execution at FFFF:0000, or at linear address 0xFFFF0.
+After reset, the 8086 starts execution at FFFF:0000, or some such, i.e. at linear address 0xFFFF0.
 The IBM PC hardware has a ROM chip mapped at that region that contains the BIOS.
 The lower 640k of address space are left to the operating system, including stuff like memory mapped hardware (e.g. video RAM).
 This is called "conventional memory" for some reason (as opposed to